onlinechetan/MyTest/README.md

 3. Unit test located under: src\test folder.

-## Considerations for productions deployment:
+## Considerations for productions deployment(not in priority order):

 Project is developed as POC as expected during the first phase.
 Further enhancements
 could be done for further development and production readiness.
 	Finalize contract for responses with multiple pricing currency.
+   Support configurations.
+Ex: pricing URL and mongo db details could be moved to application.yml to configure as per the profile.
+	Support containerization (docker image) and automation for build and deployments.Ex implement jenkins pipeline to progress deployments.
    Meeting the Service Level Aggrements.
+   Support application Monitoring  ex: Dynatrace, New relic.
+   Implement log aggregator for the application.
+Ex: Splunk, Kibana.
    Automated e2e integration test cases using tools like Rest Assured.
 	Addtional automated unit testing unit.
-   Support for encironments using profiles.
+   Support for environments using profiles.
 	Performance testing.
-	Automation supports for build and deployments.
 	Sonar and security scans.
 	Disaster recovery plan and drills.
-	Support documentations.